Is it safe to take collagen while breastfeeding?

 How does the body use collagen while breastfeeding or pregnant?

 Nutrition requirements change during pregnancy and breastfeeding due to the needs of the fetus and newborn infants.
 In particular, the demand for amino acids and protein significantly increases (3).
 Inadequate protein intake during this period can have negative impacts on the short and long-term health of mother and child.
 Because studies on pregnant or breastfeeding individuals are generally not permitted, there has been no direct investigation into the use of collagen while breastfeeding and during pregnancy.
 However, collagen is a naturally occurring substance found in animal products, made up of amino acids, which our bodies are very familiar with utilizing.
 Generally, collagen supplements at reasonable doses are considered to be safe and without side effects (4,5).
 If you have an allergy to fish or seafood, avoid marine-sourced collagen.
-Instead, choose products sourced from bovine or poultry sources (6).
+Instead, choose products sourced from bovine, poultry or eggshell sources (6).

 Here's the bottom line:

 While we can’t say for certain how the body utilizes collagen while breastfeeding and during pregnancy, collagen is a great source of amino acids and protein.
 It is also very easily absorbed, even in those with challenged digestive systems.
 Combined with its utility in improving and maintaining health in a number of areas, this makes regular collagen supplementation a great source for additional amino acids and protein during pregnancy and breastfeeding.

 - Silvipriya, K., Kumar, K., Bhat, A., Kumar, B., John, A., & Lakshmanan, P. (2015).
 Collagen: Animal sources and biomedical application.
 Journal of Applied Pharmaceutical Science,5(3), 123-127.